The Optimist

 Her inspiration came after witnessing her childhood best friend, Audrey Lacina, who plays alongside her on the softball team, being hospitalized from Superior Mesenteric Artery Syndrome.
 The two were around 14 years old, and Beeman watched Lacina battle the extremely rare and potentially fatal condition.

-“She was in there for Christmas, and so we wrote her a bunch of little cards and letters from all my friends at home, put them in a box and sent them to her,” said Beeman, senior biology major from Lowell, Arkansas.
+“She was in there for Christmas, and so we wrote her a bunch of little cards and letters from all my friends at home, put them in a box and sent them to her,” said Beeman, junior biology major from Lowell, Arkansas.

 Beeman contacted Letters of Love last year, but the organization said they weren’t accepting any more chapters at the time.
 When Lacina was hospitalized again last year, the softball team sent her cards, which Beeman said reminded her of the cards’ impact, and she continued to hope for the chapter’s approval.